 ABOUT

-The Yao Mun began migrating from China approximately 200 years ago.
-There are now about 10,000 of them living in Laos, particularly in the north along the Chinese and Burmese borders.
+The Yao Mun migrated into Laos from China approximately 200 years ago, and settled in the north along the China and Myanmar borders.
 Others migrated to Vietnam, and some are still living in China.
-The Yao Mun are also known as Lanten, from Landian in Chinese which means “blue sky” (referring to their indigo-dyed clothing).
-They are also called the Lao Huay, which means “Lao of the streams”.
+In Laos, the Yao Mun are also known as Lanten, from lántiēn in Chinese which means “blue sky” (referring to their indigo-dyed clothing) or the Lao Huay, which means “Lao of the streams”.

 Read more about the Lanten in Champa Meuanglao Magazine.